adamconnors/conversational-testbed/py-server/history_tutor/the_black_death.md

 * holding bread against the buboes, then burying it in the ground

 * eating cool things and taking cold baths.

-## Key facts

-* Most people thought the Black Death was sent by God.
-Physicians and some others believed it was caused by an imbalance in the humours, or by miasma.

-* People used a mix of rational and supernatural methods to try to prevent or treat the Black Death.